Teamoreteateo/DSA2101-Project/Code.md

 ## GitHub Documents

-Testing!
+testing Testing!
 Hee hee This is an R Markdown format used for publishing markdown documents to GitHub.
 When you click the **Knit** button all R code chunks are run and a markdown file (.md) suitable for publishing to GitHub is generated.

 ## Including Code